ericknilsen/TccInspetorCore/README.md

 # TccInspetorCore

+- Application to check if a given document follows the Brazilian standard for academic papers (ABNT).
+Corresponds to the **TccInspetorCore** component of the following architecture:

- - É uma Aplicação para verificar se um documento segue o padrão da ABNT.
-Corresponde ao componente TccInspetorCore da arquitetura abaixo:
+[//]: # (- É uma Aplicação para verificar se um documento segue o padrão da ABNT.
+Corresponde ao componente TccInspetorCore da arquitetura abaixo:)

  ![](https://github.com/ericknilsen/TccInspetorCore/blob/master/docs/Arquitetura_TccInspetor.png)

-- Desenvolvida na linguagem Python.
+- It was developed in Python.
-- Está implantada na AWS como uma função Lambda e disponibilizada como uma API REST pela AWS API Gateway.
+- It is deployed to AWS as a Lambda function and made available as a REST API by the AWS API Gateway.

-## Configuração
+## Setup

-### Implantação
+### Deployment Environment

 A implantação na AWS é feita da seguinte forma: